GGonnerman/CS4550_Compiler/README.md

 ### Parser:

-- Under unknown conditions, the carrot can be off by one when printing source code of errors
+- Under unknown conditions, the carrot can be off by one when printing the source code of errors

 ### Code Generator:

-- When calling kleinc for a that contains a period and relying on an implicit .kln extension, the file is sometimes misnamed and placed in the wrong location
+- When calling kleinc for a path that contains a period and relying on an implicit .kln extension, the outputted file is incorrectly named and placed in the wrong location

 ## More Running Instructions